makamys/forge-mod-template/README.md

 cd forge-example-mod
 ```
 2. Edit the metadata (mod ID, etc.) in `gradle.properties`
 3. Run `py init_project.py` to generate the project files.
-This script automatically substitutes your metadata into the source files, and deletes itself once it's done.
+This script automatically substitutes your metadata into the source files, and deletes itself and this readme once it's done.
 4. Run `./gradlew setupDecompWorkspace eclipse` (you can use `idea` instead of `eclipse`)
 5. Now you can open the project in your IDE.
 Don't forget to edit the mod info in `mcmod.info`.
 Happy coding!